njgeorge000158/Aviation-Accidents-Visualization-Project/README.md

 <img width="432" alt="image" src="https://github.com/njgeorge000158/Aviation-Accidents-Visualization-Project/assets/137228821/d1812e69-2394-4c4b-b528-629522cc16b8">

 Ultimately, we could not accurately predict the locations of aircraft accidents only the likelihood based on past events, but we did observe some trends.
 During the last ten years, China Eastern Airlines has experienced the largest fatalities.
-Although the reasons for and concentrations of aviation accidents varied from decade to decade, currently, possible outside factors include terrorism, poor maintenance, and employee malfeasance, misfeasance, or nonfeasance.
+Although the reasons for and concentrations of aviation accidents varied from decade to decade, currently, possible outside factors include terrorism, political upheaval, and cultural practices.
 The next flight on China Eastern Airlines' domestic passenger flight from Kunming Changshui International Airport to Guangzhou Baiyun International Airport on a Boeing 737 should likely be avoided!
 This project is a positive first step toward understanding aviation accidents, and, in the future, these fatalities should be compared with total flight data to render percentages as the metric for a clearer picture of the situation.

 ----
 ## **Authors and Acknowledgment:**